How to Create a Professional Resume in Photoshop

 4. Include Relevant Volunteer Work

 Businesses and different organizations have a social and moral responsibility to give back to the community.
-If you have done a fair amount of volunteering, write them down in your resume.
+If you have done a fair amount of volunteering, write them down in your one-page or two-page resume.
 Volunteer work serves as merits to an individual applying for a job.
 If your volunteer work role is relevant to the position, then it also counts as work experience.
 It is also helpful to list down the causes you've been supporting especially of the company partners with the nonprofits you have worked with or volunteered for.

 5. Proofread and Edit

 Your resume may not be a one-way ticket to your dream job but if you can't nail a resume, you may not be considered for the job.
 It's your first step in the hiring process.
 You won't be able to make it to the next phase and you probably won't receive a callback if your future employer sees even the smallest grammatical or typo error.
 Whether you are making a senior or a beginner resume, it should be as ruthlessly organized and well-written as your desire to win that job.